-Want to ensure your child maintains a clean, healthy smile?
-This remains a top concern for many parents.
+Every parent wants to ensure their child maintains a healthy smile.
+This remains a top concern for many patients at The Super Dentists..
 As such, most parents will try to do everything they can to prevent their kids from encountering common dental problems.

 Dental education is important, particularly for parents.
-Having the ability to identify the early signs of common dental problems in children empowers a parent to take the necessary steps to minimize such issues.
+Having the ability to identify the early signs of common dental problems in children empowers a parent to take the necessary steps to minimize them.

 Tooth decay is preventable, and parents who take their children to the dentist regularly can identify and resolve this issue quickly and effectively.
 In fact, dentists are happy to help your child avoid tooth decay altogether.

-A dentist will clean your child’s teeth and teach him or her about proper brushing and flossing techniques during an appointment.
-Ultimately, this allows your child to take a proactive approach to preventing tooth decay.
+A dentist will clean your child’s teeth and teach them about proper brushing and flossing techniques during their visit.
+This is one of the easiest and least expensive steps you can take to proactively prevent tooth decay.

-Thumb sucking that continues beyond the age of 5 can be problematic, as this is usually when a kid’s permanent teeth begin to develop.
+Thumb sucking that continues beyond the age of 4 or 5 can be problematic as a child’s permanent teeth begin to develop.